More than £23.1m investment is coming to Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 Why is my opinion still important?

 It is important that all sections of the community say how they think the town can grow and improve.
-Council and community representatives cannot do everything and don't claim to have the best ideas - and the contributions of a large number of individuals makes for a better, active and more dynamic town.
+The contributions of a large number of individuals makes for a better, active and more dynamic town.

 Thanks to your valuable feedback and contributions so far, the Goldthorpe Towns Fund Deal is on track to help create an exciting, brighter future based on major new investment.

-Further consultation based on the 4 themes of Growing, Connecting, Developing and Placemaking has now taken place (closed midnight on 13 September 2020) and the results will be published shortly.
+Further consultation based on the four themes of Growing, Connecting, Developing and Placemaking has now taken place (closed midnight on 13 September 2020) and the results can be views below in the news and updates.

 How can individuals give their opinions?